 If you’ve ever wondered how a medical scribe helps a physician, keep reading.
 It’s fairly simple: a medical scribe allows physicians and other clinicians to fully concentrate on their patients, taking care of many administrative and clerical tasks so that doctors are able to spend the majority of their time caring for the needs of those being treated.
-Take a look a seven ways a medical scribe helps a physician:
+Take a look at seven ways a medical scribe helps a physician:

 Medical scribes are also responsible for entering notes into electronic health records (EHR) and keeping all EHRs up-to-date.
 Without documentation help, physicians spend an average of 16 minutes per patient encounter updating EHRs.
 Hiring a medical scribe can reduce that time significantly, permitting doctors several extra minutes per encounter to converse with and treat patients.

-And because medical scribes are able to access EHRs during patient encounters, they can verify and research data from patients’ past histories for physicians in real time, saving the doctor valuable time and energy.
+And because medical scribes are able to access EHRs during patient encounters, they can verify and research data from patients’ past histories for physicians in real-time, saving the doctor valuable time and energy.

 Uploading Lab Results

-Similarly, medical scribes take over the responsibility of adding lab and imaging results; current prescribed medications; familial medical histories; and more to a patient’s record so that the physician can focus on actual treatment rather than data maintenance.
+Similarly, medical scribes take over the responsibility of adding lab and imaging results; currently prescribed medications; familial medical histories; and more to a patient’s record so that the physician can focus on actual treatment rather than data maintenance.

-Helping Electronically Process Appointments, Referrals and Prescriptions
+Helping Electronically Process Appointments, Referrals, and Prescriptions

 Encouraging Better Billing Practices